Yvand/azure-docs/articles/active-directory/saas-apps/sharepoint-on-premises-tutorial.md

 | `user.userprincipalname` | `mail`, for example: `guest@PARTNERTENANT` | `userprincipalname`, for example: `guest_outlook.com#EXT#@TENANT.onmicrosoft.com` | ambiguous |
 | `user.localuserprincipalname` | `userprincipalname`, for example: `guest_PARTNERTENANT#EXT#@TENANT.onmicrosoft.com` | `userprincipalname`, for example: `guest_outlook.com#EXT#@TENANT.onmicrosoft.com` | `userprincipalname` |

-As a conclusion, to ensure that guest accounts are all identified with the same attribute, the identifier claims of the enterprise application should be updated to use the attribute `user.localuserprincipalname` instead of `user.userprincipalname`:
+As a conclusion, to ensure that guest accounts are all identified with the same attribute, the identifier claims of the enterprise application should be updated to use the attribute `user.localuserprincipalname` instead of `user.userprincipalname`.

+### Update the application to use a consistent attribute for all guest users

 1. In the Overview of the Enterprise application `SharePoint corporate farm`, select **2.
 Set up single sign-on**.